Xiaosheng-Zhao/21cmDELFI/README.md

 **Update 2023.10.26**

 [Kymatio](https://github.com/kymatio/kymatio) is required to install for the analysis from solid harmonic wavelet scattering transform (WST) with DELFI ([Zhao et al. 2023](https://arxiv.org/abs/2310.17602)).
 Check the `tutural` directory for scripts to calculate solid harmonic WST as training data.
+Moreover, we developed a [tool](https://github.com/suicee/MI4StatsEval), led by Ce Sui, using mutual information for the comparison of varied summary statistics, including solid harmonic WST and bispectrum.

 **Installation:**